-Assess Your Driving Skills
+Review Your Driving Skills

-One of the most important things seniors can do to maintain their driving independence is to regularly assess their driving skills and physical and mental abilities in order to pinpoint areas for improvement.
+One of the most important things seniors can do to maintain their driving independence is to regularly review their driving skills and physical and mental abilities in order to pinpoint areas for improvement.
 Drivers can then take steps to brush up on relevant driving skills – such as merging onto a busy highway – or counteract physical and mental changes in order to continue driving safely.

 Aging impacts us all differently, despite chronological age.
-As we get older, realistically assessing the strengths and challenges related to being a driver is important.
+As we get older, realistically reviewing the strengths and challenges related to being a driver is important.
 Reflecting on your own current ability, rather than comparing yourself to others, allows you to thoughtfully make decisions and plan for a positive future.

-Your assessment may identify issues that can be corrected or managed by taking actions such as a driver refresher course, placing restrictions on your driving, an exercise program to increase your flexibility, or others.
+Your education session may identify issues that can be corrected or managed by taking actions such as a driver refresher course, placing restrictions on your driving, an exercise program to increase your flexibility, or others.
 You may identify serious risks to safe-driving and decide to discuss them with your doctor, explore other means of transportation, or even consider giving up driving.

 The Role of Chronic Health Conditions